Kendrick Perkins: Canton Charge (2017–2018)

 On September 25, 2017, Perkins signed with the Cleveland Cavaliers, returning to the franchise for a second stint.
 On October 14, 2017, he was waived by the Cavaliers after appearing in three preseason games.
-He subsequently joined the Cleveland's NBA G League affiliate, the Canton Charge.
+He subsequently joined the Cavaliers’ NBA G League affiliate, the Canton Charge.
 On February 9, 2018, he opted to retire from the NBA G League.

 Return to Cleveland (2018)

 On April 11, 2018, Perkins returned to the Cavaliers, signing a contract for the remainder of the season.
-That same day ended up being Perkins' first and only game that he played for Cleveland, as Cleveland would lose 98–110 to the New York Knicks with Perkins recording 3 points, 2 assists, 1 rebound and 1 steal.
+That same day ended up being Perkins' first and only game that he played for Cleveland during his second stint with the team, as Cleveland would lose 98–110 to the New York Knicks with Perkins recording 3 points, 2 assists, 1 rebound and 1 steal.

-The Cavaliers made it to the 2018 NBA Finals, where they lost 4–0 to the Golden State Warriors, but Perkins was labeled as "Did Not Play" and "Inactive" throughout the entire playoffs.
+The Cavaliers made it to the 2018 NBA Finals, where they lost 4–0 to the Golden State Warriors, but Perkins did not play during the postseason.
 Perkins was waived by the Cavaliers on July 17, 2018.

 Broadcasting career

 Following his retirement, Perkins became an on-air sports commentator and analyst for ESPN and NBC Sports Boston including on ESPN television sports talk shows NBA Today, Get Up, First Take, and SportsCenter.
+He received criticism for statements made relating to race and the MVP candidacy of Serbian NBA player Nikola Jokić.